 Biography

 The beautiful and brilliant brunette you see in the photo on this website’s home page is Josh’s daughter Rebecca.
 Photos from her early years have been magneted to Josh’s Digital Fridge (and there are other family pictures here).
 In 1989, artist Frank Hamilton did a touching pen-and-ink portrait of Josh and Becca.
 In 1994, father and daughter were featured on the cover of the Ohio State University Extension’s annual report.
 For Father’s Day 2000, Becca drew a lovely reproduction of a painting by Henri Matisse.
-In 2022, Becca's first novel, Steadying the Ark, was published to excellent reviews, and a sequel, Stemming the Tide, came out in 2023.
+In 2022, Becca's first novel, Steadying the Ark, was published to excellent reviews.
+A sequel, Stemming the Tide, came out in 2023, and a third case for Tucson prosecutor Mackenzie Wilson, Staying the Course, in 2024.

 The beautiful and brilliant blonde you see on the home page is Josh's wife Laurie.
 Laurie earned her BA and MA at the University of Iowa, spent 10 years as a successful freelance writer/editor, and now works as a communication analyst for a government agency in Washington, DC.
 Their dog Tessa, a collie/terrier mix, was the only dog Josh has ever not been allergic to in his life; she died peacefully on September 25, 2017, at the age of sixteen and a half, having brought an incredible amount of joy into Josh and Laurie's lives.